-- 9. Take action using the following measures to promote the use of Transportation Options: - Support community education to increase efficient use of existing transportation infrastructure and minimize congestion and safety concerns by offering choices of mode, route, and time. - Support and participate in efforts by Metro, the Department of Environmental Quality (DEQ), transit providers, and Transportation Management Associations (TMAs) to develop, monitor and fund local TDM programs. - Provide adequate bicycle and pedestrian facilities connecting mixed-use commercial centers to encourage use of bicycles or walking for the commute to work and to improve access to jobs for workers without cars. - Take steps to reduce drive-alone vehicle trips with the goal to reach 40% non-drive alone trips in mixed-use areas by 2040. - Develop regulations for mixed-use areas that require major new development and redevelopment and conditional use applications to address Transportation Options requirements. - 10.
+9. Take action using the following measures to promote the use of Transportation Options:

+• Support community education to increase efficient use of existing transportation infrastructure and minimize congestion and safety concerns by offering choices of mode, route, and time.

+- Support and participate in efforts by Metro, the Department of Environmental Ouality (DEQ), transit providers, and Transportation Management Associations (TMAs) to develop, monitor and fund local TDM programs. - Provide adequate bicycle and pedestrian facilities connecting mixed-use commercial centers to encourage use of bicycles or walking for the commute to work and to improve access to jobs for workers without cars. - Take steps to reduce drive-alone vehicle trips with the goal to reach 40% nondrive alone trips in mixed-use areas by 2040. - Develop regulations for mixed-use areas that require major new development and redevelopment and conditional use applications to address Transportation Options requirements. - 10.
 Consider the Metro Regional Street Design Classifications for new and redesigned city streets prior to construction or reconstruction. - 11.
-Reduce storm water impacts from roadways by allowing "green streets," as a design alternative in appropriate locations.

-12. West Linn will take proactive steps to eliminate and/or consolidate nonconforming vehicular, pedestrian, and bicycle access and egress through its land use regulatory authority.
+Reduce storm water impacts from roadways by allowing "green streets," as a design alternative in appropriate locations. - 12.
+West Linn will take proactive steps to eliminate and/or consolidate non- conforming accesses through the land use and development review process.